paldepind/projectdo/README.md

 `projectdo` ships with a plugin for the Fish shell.
 The plugin includes auto-completion and functions for use with Fish's abbreviation feature.

-The Fish integration can be installed manually or with [Fisher](https://github.com/jorgebucaran/fisher):
+The Fish plugin can be installed manually or with [Fisher](https://github.com/jorgebucaran/fisher):

 ```